-- Call your family or a trusted advisor, such as an attorney, financial advisor, or CPA, before doing anything!
+If you’ve received such a call, always reach out your family or a trusted advisor – such as an attorney, financial advisor, or CPA – before doing anything!

-- You’d like to do a little dating and your good friend met the most wonderful person online.
-So, you decide to sign up.
-I’m going to make you a woman here, but please know that men are equally susceptible to this scam.
-Soon, you get contracted by a very nice-looking man.
+Soon, you get contacted by a very nice-looking man.
 He’s well-educated and successful, and you think, “boy did I hit the lottery!”
 You and your new man begin communicating via email and you find yourself falling for him.
 He’s everything you hoped for at this stage of life.

 You talk about meeting but, since he travels for his work, he can never seem to make it.
 Even so, he continues to write you beautiful letters.
 Then, one day he sends you an email telling you about his precious grandchild, Sophie, who just got rushed to the hospital.
 She needs emergency surgery and the hospital is demanding a certain amount of cash up-front.
 Would you please front him the cash until he can close the deal he’s working on?
 It should only be a few weeks.
 If you don’t do it Sophie might die!
 He’ll even give you an address to send the money order to.
 It has to be a money order because the hospital won’t accept anything but cash, and he’ll have to immediately cash your check.
 Better yet, since he’s caught up at the hospital, he can send someone to meet you at the bank!

-- They search Facebook and other social media accounts.
-DO set your privacy settings so only people you know can see your posts and private information.
+They search Facebook and other social media accounts.
+Be sure to set your privacy settings so only people you know can see your posts and private information.

-- They are usually very friendly.
+They are usually very friendly.
 This is the real hook.
 They call and chat and tell you about their lives so that you will, in turn, divulge all your secrets.
 They reel you in by conversation.
 Information is power!
-DON’T share information about yourself and your family, especially if it regards your date of birth or Social Security Number.

 If you are scammed, it’s important to share the situation with your friends and loved ones.
 These scammers are notorious for taking advantage of people who are embarrassed about getting caught.
 The most powerful thing we can do is talk about scams to warn the people around us.
 Sadly, people who don’t tell others often get scammed again.